 Get a big, flat griddle plate really, really hot on the gas.
 A frying pan will not do the job because of the size of the tool needed in the next bit ...

-Flatten the balls very firmly using a plasterer's trowel, season and cook until a good crust is clearly visible around the edges.
+On the griddle, flatten the balls very firmly using a plasterer's trowel, season and cook until a good crust is clearly visible around the edges.

 Flip the burgers over with a wallpaper scraper, cook for about 5 seconds, before putting the cheese on one patty and putting the second patty on top.